What is the Pass Rate for the CFA® Exam?

 Why are Recent CFA Exam Pass Rates So Low?

-You probably noticed 2022 scores beginning to get closer to all-time averages.
-In early 2021 and late 2020, there were all sorts of speculation about the reasons for the low scoring.
-As expected, scores are beginning to normalize but continue to remind candidates to take exam prep seriously.
 If you haven’t taken the exam yet and these scores concern you, this is a good time for you to consider a CFA exam prep package, which can increase your odds of being in the passing statistics.

 Considering taking the CFA exam?
 Download our free eBook, Before You Decide to Sit for the CFA® Exam, to get advice and tips from past exam-takers.